bibek376/PostgreSQL/README.md

 #### This Repository Contain All the Required Files related to SQL like Cheat-sheet,SQL Questions,Theory and Resources.

 # Aims
-The main Aim of this Repo. is to fill the gap between Resource and Good Resource Practice For the PostgreSQL .
+The main Aim of this Repo. is to fill the gap between Resource and Good Resource  to Practice  PostgreSQL .

 # Index